gett/find-module/README.md

 }, function(err, filename) {
 	console.log('some-path resolved to '+filename+' from some-parent-dir');
 });

+// or dont provide a callback to use the sync version

+var filename = findModule('./some-path', {
+	dirname: 'some-parent-dir' // the directory from which ./some-path should be resolved });

+console.log('some-path resolved to '+filename+' from some-parent-dir');
 ```

 If you pass a module path (`'my-module'`) find-module by default will look for a `node_modules` folder